truemagic-coder/solana-agent/README.md

 solana_agent = SolanaAgent(config=config)

-async for response in solana_agent.process("user123", "What are the latest AI developments?", internet_search=False):
+async for response in solana_agent.process("user123", "What are the latest AI developments?"):
     print(response, end="")
 ```